LCluber/Type6.js/README.md

 ## License

+MIT License

-Copyright (c) 2011 Ludovic Cluber.
+Copyright (c) 2011 Ludovic CLUBER

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal